Whelping and Raising Puppies

 One must be prepared for some interesting scenarios.

 It is a great tool to do x-rays on day 55/56 to determine size and number of puppies.
 X-rays can be done sooner, but later gives you more information on puppy size, and knowing that the last puppy is out is comforting.
+It can also help aid in knowing all puppies look healthy.
 X-rays may show a large puppy, and then one can anticipate a difficult delivery, and have the vet on call.
 (He should be on call either way, as you never know what problems may arise, like these large pups getting stuck in the birth canal.)
 To help the pup along, grip the pup carefully with a clean dry towel, rotate it slightly from side to side and then as the dam has a contraction, pull steadily downwards and across the dam’s belly, toward her head.

 Stuck puppies are VERY common.
 They come out better with lubrication; the BEST way to get them out is to use a feeding tube and a syringe.
 Insert the syringe past the puppy and push in K-Y lubricating jelly.